 Keep in mind that young birds use their beaks to grab onto their owners and climb onto them.
 If you pull your hand away too quickly, it teaches them that they must move faster and bite down harder the next time.
 Always move slowly and stay calm when training baby birds.

 A lot of sexually mature birds become aggressive when they’re in breeding mode.
-They act a lot more protective of their mates and are more likely to defend their territory.
+They act more protective of their mates and are more likely to defend their territory.
 The biting behavior could be a phase based on hormones.

 It isn’t uncommon for birds to bite here and there during a play session.
 They get overexcited and don’t always mean to grasp so tightly that it hurts you.
-Try to pay attention to your bird’s body language and cut playtime short if they are getting overwhelmed or too riled up.
+Try to pay attention to your bird’s body language, and cut playtime short if they are getting overwhelmed or too riled up.

-How to Stop Your Pet Bird from Biting
+How to Stop Your Pet Bird From Biting